lmolinario/AES/Lab 2/README.md

 ## Instructions

 This assignment is related to Lab 2 on the UART microserver.
-Please prepare the following code versions:
+Students must prepare the following code versions:

 - **Negative**
 - **Histogram stretching** (with arbitrary image size)